 - A. The Board of Trustees (BOT) of the Association shall be composed of the President, President-Elect, Vice President for Membership, Vice President for Internal Affairs, Vice President for Leadership Development, Vice President for Program Development, Secretary, Premedical Trustee, International Trustee, Graduate Trustee, and The New Physician Magazine Student Editor, all of whom are voting members of the BOT.
-In addition, the Immediate Past President and the Executive Director shall serve as ex officio, nonvoting members. - B. The BOT will meet a minimum of four times per annum.
+The Vice President for Membership-Elect shall be a non-voting member of the BOT.
+In addition, the Immediate Past President and the Chief Executive Officer shall serve as ex officio, nonvoting members. - B. The BOT will meet a minimum of four times per annum.
 Emergency meetings of the BOT may be called by a majority of the members of the Board. - C. The BOT shall have charge of the property and financial affairs of the Association and shall perform such duties as are prescribed by law for trustees of corporations.
 It will be the responsibility of the BOT to see that the policy determined by the HOD is carried out and interpreted correctly, and that the Association is responsive to local chapters and membership. - D. The BOT shall bear the responsibility of assuring the HOD and the Membership-at-Large that it is functioning responsibly: that it is carrying out and interpreting the Association's policy in light of the sentiment of the Membership-at-Large and the HOD. - E. The Board of Trustees shall not amend or change AMSA's Constitution and Bylaws section by creating interim policy of the Association.
 The Board of Trustees shall be authorized by a 2/3 vote to create new policies in the Internal Affairs and Principles section of the PPP if timely issues arise between meetings of the House of Delegates.
 Creation of and implementation of interim policy in Principles shall occur in consultation with the appropriate national leadership and Student Office Fellow.
 The passing of any interim policy of the Association shall be voted on at the next House of Delegates meeting for official adoption.

 Section III.
-The Board of Regional Directors
+The Board of Regional Membership Directors

-The Vice President for Membership shall chair the Board of Regional Directors and serve as a non-voting member of the Board except in cases of a tie.
-Each Regional Director will serve as a voting member of the Board.
+The Vice President for Membership shall chair the Board of Regional Membership Directors and serve as a non-voting member of the Board except in cases of a tie.
+Each Director will serve as a voting member of the Board.

 Section IV.
-The Board of International Regional Directors
+The Board of International Regional Membership Directors

-The International Trustee shall chair the Board of International Regional Directors and serve as a non-voting member of the Board except in cases of a tie.
-Each International Regional Director will serve as a voting member of the Board.
+The International Trustee shall chair the Board of International Regional Membership Directors and serve as a non-voting member of the Board except in cases of a tie.
+Each International Director will serve as a voting member of the Board.

-Section V. The Board of Premedical Regional Directors
+Section V. The Board of Premedical Regional Membership Directors

-The Premedical Trustee shall chair the Board of Premedical Regional Directors and serve as a non-voting member of the Board except in cases of a tie.
-Each Premedical Regional Director will serve as a voting member of the Board.
+The Premedical Trustee shall chair the Board of Premedical Regional Membership Directors and serve as a non-voting member of the Board except in cases of a tie.
+Each Premedical Director will serve as a voting member of the Board.